How Too Much Coffee Can Backfire for New Parents

 That’s where coffee can come to the rescue!

-Caffeine blocks the brain from recognizing that adenosine levels are high, which stops that “I’m sleepy” message so you feel wide-awake.
+Caffeine masks natural fatigue and blocks the brain from recognizing that adenosine levels are high, which stops that “I’m sleepy” message so you feel wide-awake.
 Caffeine also causes the release of adrenaline–providing a little jolt of nervous energy–and it boosts dopamine, one of the brain’s natural “feel-good” chemicals.

 Caffeine may seem like a tempting quick fix when you’re short on sleep…but beware!
-It passes right into the breast milk and can cause your baby to become irritable and more awake.
+Caffeine can pass into the breast milk and can cause your baby to become irritable and more awake.
+And if your baby isn’t sleeping...chances are you won’t sleep either.

 My suggestion?
 Limit your coffee to just a morning cup.
 If you’re exhausted, try to take a nap, rather than mask your fatigue with caffeine (or with similar stimulants in tea, cola, energy drinks, supplements, or chocolate).